SmithWillSuffice/ohanga-pai/content/blog/135_fizzy_machinehead_sora_pop.md

 1. There is no such thing as "AI" so stop using the term.
 The term itself is hyping the grift.
 Stop using it without quotes or caveats.
 2. The human mind is not merely emitting strings like the LLM's.
-Or ... to assert otherwise is a form of intellectual fascisms, or at best techno-utopianism (bad enough).
+Or ... to assert otherwise is a form of intellectual fascism, or at best techno-utopianism (bad enough).
 Stop doing that!
 3. We do not have to all be Neo-Luddites.
 But I am.
 We do not need half